 The Drupal for Humanists continues to expand with additional materials.
-Links to installable features and documentation for digital humanities sites that use Drupal are coming soon.

 The following table includes a randomly-selected set of the modules used in Drupal for Humanists and on the site.
 Click the "more" link to see the full list, which can be filtered by category.

 Allows you to put a node that doesn't yet exist in a node reference field, by creating a stub page for that node.

 Provides a field to refer to user accounts.
 Part of the References module package.